 If you are living within a flat, you are subject to more fire safety measures.
-Your building will have a fire strategy displayed by the main entrance of the block detailing specific guidance about what you should to do in the event of a fire.
+Your building will have a fire strategy displayed by the main entrance of the block detailling specific guidance about what you should do in the event of a fire.
 Please do familiarise yourself with this.
-If you require assistance developing an escape plan please contact Network Homes, who manage fire safety on behalf of SW9 Community Housing.
+If you require assistance developing an escape plan please contact Sovereign Network Group (SNG), who manage fire safety on behalf of SW9 Community Housing.

-Network Homes is required to ensure there is a sufficient Fire Risk Assessment completed on all of its blocks of flats.
-You can obtain a copy of this assessment from Network Homes should you like a copy.
+SNG is required to ensure there is a sufficient Fire Risk Assessment completed on all of its blocks of flats.
+You can obtain a copy of this assessment from SNG should you like a copy.
 We have also produced a dedicated fire safety leaflet full of advice to keep you, your family and home safe, which can be viewed on our website or a hard copy can be provided upon request.

-If your home has sprinklers then these are serviced annually by Network Homes through the AJS contract.
+If your home has sprinklers then these are serviced annually by SNG through the AJS contract.